juwi/HBase-TAggregator/README.md

 ConcurrentSkipListMap<Long, Long> maximum = tsac.max(TEST_TABLE, ci, scan);
 ```

-*Note:* For the KEY_FILTER_PATTERN it is assumed, that somewhere in your Key, there is an Integer timestamp (in seconds).
-The pattern masks the position of this integer in the key using 1s. naturally, it is also assumed, that Keys handled during this operation are fixed length.
+*Note:* For the KEY_FILTER_PATTERN it is assumed, that somewhere in your Key, there is an *Integer* timestamp (4 bytes; in seconds).
+The pattern masks the position of this integer in the key using 1s.
+Naturally, it is also assumed, that Keys handled during this operation are fixed length.

 Alternatively, you can provide the total time range (time_min,time_max) via the scan object.
 In this case, you do not provide it to the Coprocessor, itself: